kkjasoncheung/raddit/README.md

 Raddit is a simple blogging app built using the framework Ruby on Rails.

-This application was meant to demonstrate and exercise my skills with the Ruby on Rails framework.
+This app allows users to view posts (via the front page or by subcategory) as well as register an account to create, share and edit their own posts.
+Users will be able to give their posts a title, content, upload an image, and categorize their post within a subcategory.
+Users with a registered account can also upvote and downvote on posts.

 Some app features include: